 Binge Drinking on Halloween

-A whopping 86% of adults bring alcohol to Halloween parties.
+Of all the holidays, Halloween ranks #5 in terms of overall alcohol consumption.
 Many don’t just consume one or two drinks, but rather spend the night binge drinking (consuming five or more drinks in two hours for men, and four drinks for women).
 Death can often be the result.
 In fact, 43% of car crashes on Halloween involve someone who has a BAC of 0.08 or higher.
 In addition, 23% of pedestrian deaths are a result of drunk driving.
 The risks are even higher when Halloween falls on a weekend, as alcohol consumption rises by 30%.
 Moreover, individuals under the age of 21 show the highest fatality rate, with 45% of drunk car collisions ending in death on Halloween night.

 How to Stop Someone from Driving Drunk